 Interest on Notes Payable relates to two notes payable for the acquisition of mineral claims and a royalty interest.
-Interest accrues at 3% and interest and principal payments of \$0.2 million in total are due on June 2 each year, with the final payment in 2015.
-The interest for the three month period ended March 31, 2015 has reduced from the comparative quarter as the balance of the Notes Payable was reduced.
+Interest accrues at 3% and interest and principal payments of \$0.2 million in total are due on June 2 each year, with the final payment made this quarter.
+The interest for the three month period ended June 30, 2015 has reduced from the comparative quarter as the balance of the Notes Payable was reduced.